Amarna Tomb 1: East wall

+West wall

-West Wall: Akhenaten and Nefertiti on the State Palanquin and the year 12 Durbar scene.
+The west wall depicts Akhenaten and Nefertiti on the State Palanquin and the year 12 Durbar scene.
 Akhenaten and Nefertiti are shown being carried on a sedan chair.
 Akhenaten appears to be wearing the red crown of the north and holding a crook and flail(?).
 The royal daughters Meritaten and Meketaten are shown walking behind the sedan chair.
 They are attended by two nurses and six female attendants.

+North wall

-On the North Wall Huya is shown in an award scene.
+On the north wall Huya is shown in an award scene.
 He appears before Akhenaten and Nefertiti to receive his reward.
 Two princesses are shown in the palace.
 The princesses are identified as Meritaten and Meketaten.